 Overview

-Running pace — the time it takes to cover one kilometre or one mile — is the single number that connects training plans, race goals, and finish-time predictions.
-Whether you are checking a recent 5K result, planning splits for a marathon, or converting a treadmill's speed display into a number that matches your usual training log, the underlying math is the same simple relationship between time and distance.
+Running pace, the time it takes to cover one kilometre or one mile, is the single number connecting training plans, race goals, and finish-time predictions.
+Whether you're checking a recent 5K result, planning splits for a marathon, or converting a treadmill's speed display into something that matches your usual training log, it all comes down to the same simple relationship between time and distance.

 This guide covers calculating pace from a finish time, converting a target pace into an expected finish time, switching between per-kilometre and per-mile pace, and using Riegel's formula to predict performance at a new distance from a recent result.
-Use the Pace Calculator to run these conversions instantly once you understand how each one works.
+Once you understand how each piece works, the Pace Calculator runs these conversions instantly.

 What You Need